nishad/srake/docs/content/docs/getting-started.md

 ```

 {{< callout type="tip" >}}
-The `--auto` flag intelligently selects between daily updates or full datasets based on your database state
+The `--auto` flag intelligently selects between daily updates or full datasets based on your database state.
+Data is stored in `~/.local/share/srake/srake.db` by default.
+Use `SRAKE_DB_PATH` to override.
 {{< /callout >}}

 Alternative ingestion methods: